TheInvader360/fc64js/rom/other/chip-8/readme.md

 Reload fc64js to 'reset' the machine and return to the main menu

-The fc64js Chip-8 (VM) rom persists the most recently opened Chip-8 (game) rom in local storage for much improved user experience
+The fc64js Chip-8 (VM) rom persists the most recently opened Chip-8 (game) rom in local storage for a much improved user experience

 34 public domain roms have been included, the input mappings along with other meta data for each are defined in `romMetadata.js`